Béla I of Hungary: Family

-Béla married, in about 1033, a daughter of King Mieszko II of Poland.
+Béla married, in about 1033, a daughter of King Mieszko II Lambert of Poland.
 According to Makk, her name was either Richesa or Adelheid.
 Their eldest children, Géza and Ladislaus—who became kings of Hungary in 1074 and 1077, respectively—were born in Poland in the 1040s.
 Béla's third son, Lampert, was born after Béla's return to Hungary.

 Lampert was followed by a daughter named Sophia, who was first married to Margrave Ulric I of Carniola, and later to Duke Magnus of Saxony.
 Her younger sister, Euphemia, became the wife of Duke Otto I of Olomouc.
 Béla's third daughter, Helena, was the wife of King Demetrius Zvonimir of Croatia.
 An unnamed daughter of Béla became the first wife of a Hungarian nobleman, Lampert of the Clan Hont-Pázmány.
 According to the historian Martin Dimnik, Béla also fathered a fifth daughter, Lanka, who was the wife of Prince Rostislav Vladimirovich of Tmutarakan.

 The following family tree presents Béla's ancestry, his offspring, and some of his relatives mentioned in the article.